elizabethlatimer/movie-explorer/README.md

 * Responsive styling
 * Screen-reader accessibility
 * Add list of related movies to Movie Detail page
+* Storage of past queries, so navigating back will show you results of previous searches.
+Currently navigating back will bring you back to the previous pages, but display the most recent search results.
+* Consider implementing a restriction to the number of votes a visitor to the page can give to a movie.

 ## Other Available Scripts